 Are the inside producers getting paid?

 Ear Hustle was created and is produced as a labor of love.
-If and when the show earns revenue through sponsorships and donations, monies will be invested back into the project to cover the cost of production, including paying Nigel for her role in co-producing, co-hosting, and shepherding the show from San Quentin to the public.
+All monies earned through sponsorships and donations are invested directly back into the project to cover the cost of production, including paying Nigel for her role in co-producing, co-hosting, and shepherding the show from San Quentin to the public.
 To date revenue does not cover the entire cost of producing the show; PRX absorbs the extra expenses.

 In following institutional protocol from CDCR, Ear Hustle is required to follow institutional rules regarding incarcerated men getting paid.
 Earlonne is assigned to the San Quentin TV area and is paid for his work there, including the Ear Hustle/Radiotopia project.
-Antwan is not assigned to the area, and is considered a volunteer.
 Beyond monetary compensation, the men involved with Ear Hustle production are learning marketable skills that can help them secure jobs once they leave prison.

 Additionally, once Ear Hustle is earning steady revenue, we intend to donate a portion of this to the Prison University Project - the program that Nigel first worked with when she began volunteering at San Quentin in 2011.

 How can I collaborate with Ear Hustle?

 Thank you so much for the interest, but to be honest, most likely - you can’t.
 It’s not possible to bring collaborators into SQSP regularly, nor to connect via internet or phone with the men inside.
 Besides the logistical challenges of collaborating, while there are many people on the outside pursuing excellent journalism and storytelling about prison culture and reform, with Ear Hustle we are committed to producing stories from and giving voice to the men on the inside.

 How can I support Ear Hustle?